 The 10 Best Motorcycle Batteries

-This wiki has been updated 37 times since it was first published in January of 2017.
+This wiki has been updated 38 times since it was first published in January of 2017.
 While many different factors can affect the life of a motorcycle battery, at some point over the course of your bike ownership, it is going to need replacing.
 Our selection features everything from basic, reliable lead-acid models to lightweight lithium-ion ones that boast low rates of self-discharge.
 They’re rated here based upon power, longevity, maintenance requirements, and price.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes